Veganz: Products

-Veganz supermarkets sell only vegan goods.
-In their own Veganz outlets, the company offers an assortment of over 4,500 products from more than 30 countries to their customers, including 45 different kinds of plant milk and cream, vegan ice-creams, vegan cheeses such as Happy Cheeze (now Dr Mannah's), mayonnaise and other dressings, mock meats, fish substitutes such as veggie fish steaks, breads, pastries, and 80 vegan cheeses.
-There is vegan chocolate, biscuits, sweets, food for companion animals, coffee, toiletries and cosmetics.
-85 percent of the sold products are certified organic.
+The Veganz supermarkets sold only vegan goods, an assortment of over 4,500 products from more than 30 countries.
+It included plant milks and creams, vegan ice cream, vegan cheeses such as Happy Cheeze (now Dr Mannah's), mayonnaise and dressings, mock meats, fish substitutes, breads and pastries, as well as chocolate, biscuits, pet food, coffee, toiletries and cosmetics.
+According to the company, 85 percent of the products sold were certified organic.